lucasmpcastello/.github/profile/README.md

 ## we are:
-a research and study group of professors and post-graduate mathematics students of [PUC-Rio](http://www.mat.puc-rio.br), [IMPA](https://impa.br) and [UFF](https://pgmat-uff.com.br), interested in [algebraic](https://en.wikipedia.org/wiki/Algebraic_geometry),
+a research and study group of students and professors from post-graduate mathematics programs of [PUC-Rio](http://www.mat.puc-rio.br), [IMPA](https://impa.br) and [UFF](https://pgmat-uff.com.br), interested in [algebraic](https://en.wikipedia.org/wiki/Algebraic_geometry),